 Here’s an interesting fact about the book of James: Although the name of Jesus Christ is not directly mentioned, James made around 30 direct references to the teachings of Christ.
 James is considered to be a book of wisdom, like a New Testament book of Proverbs, for the Christian and, of course, where there is wisdom there is worship!

 What is the Main Message of the Book of James?

 Our example of Christ cannot stop at the threshold of the church, but must continue into the world in every, single situation we encounter.

 James wrote, “…no man can tame the tongue…It is a restless evil, full of deadly poison.
 With the tongue we praise our Lord and Father, and with it we curse human beings, who have been made in God’s likeness.
 Out of the same mouth come praise and cursing.
 My brothers and sisters, this should not be.”
-(James 3:9-10) The wisdom of James shows something every Christian struggles with: The mouth.
+(James 3:9-10) The wisdom of James shows something every Christian struggles with: The words of the mouth, which can create a life or death situation!
 “We praise our Lord and Father“ but we also “curse human beings” – using our mouths to worship God at church on Sunday and then criticize, condemn, gossip, complain, argue, call names and even worse.
 Remember, this letter James wrote was to believers!